adhearsion/adhearsion-website/views/docs/console.md

 AHN> Adhearsion::OutboundCall.originate 'SIP/user1'
 </pre>

-If you need to place calls out into the outside world, you may get an error message such as "I don't know how to authenticate..." if you try to call directly.
+As well, if you need to place calls out into the outside world, you may get an error message such as "I don't know how to authenticate..." if you try to call directly.
 A solution to this is to use the Local channel which allows you to call an extension in a context.